IvarK/AntimatterDimensionsSourceCode/README.md

 To run the game locally, you will need to install [Node.js](https://nodejs.org/) (LTS suggested).

+(As of right now we can only confirm that this repo builds properly on node v16, so for now you should ensure you have that main version to build AD.
+We are looking into this at the moment.)

 First, run the following command in your terminal (or command line) while being inside the checked out repository: